alpinejs/alpine/packages/docs/src/en/plugins/mask.md

 </div>
 <!-- END_VERBATIM -->

-`x-mask:dynamic` also accepts a function as a result of the expression and will automatically pass it the `$input` as the the first parameter.
+`x-mask:dynamic` also accepts a function as a result of the expression and will automatically pass it the `$input` as the first parameter.
 For example:

 ```alpine
 <input x-mask:dynamic="creditCardMask">